radumarias/dbos/README.md

 Everything will be written in Rust to ensure performance, safety and reliability.

+> [!WARNING]
+> This is still in the early research phases.
+> It's mostly ideal for experimental and learning projects.**

 # High level components
 - hardware abstraction - very thin layer
 - multitasking - handling concurrent tasks